wso2/docs-open-banking/en/docs/learn/consent-manager.md

     ![view consent](../assets/img/learn/consent-manager/view-consent.png)

-- You can view the details such as the associate API consumer application, consent granted date, consent expiry date, and account numbers and permissions that you have granted.
+- You can view the details such as the associated API consumer application, consent granted date, consent expiry date, account numbers, and permissions that you have granted.

     ![consent details](../assets/img/learn/consent-manager/consent-details.png)